slcs-jsc/mptrac/README.md

 * Hoffmann, L., Hertzog, A., Rößler, T., Stein, O., and Wu, X.: Intercomparison of meteorological analyses and trajectories in the Antarctic lower stratosphere with Concordiasi superpressure balloon observations, Atmos.
 Chem.
 Phys., 17, 8045-8061, https://doi.org/10.5194/acp-17-8045-2017, 2017.

 * Heng, Y., Hoffmann, L., Griessbach, S., Rößler, T., and Stein, O.: Inverse transport modeling of volcanic sulfur dioxide emissions using large-scale simulations, Geosci.
 Model Dev., 9, 1627-1645, https://doi.org/10.5194/gmd-9-1627-2016, 2016.

-More details on the data structures and algorithms can be found in the [MPTRAC reference manual](doc/refman.pdf).

 ## Contributing